jastev/azure-intro/network/vnets.md

 ## Subnets

-Virtual networks are themselved composed of subnets, which each have a single address space that must be within that defined by its parent vnet.
+Virtual networks are themselved composed of subnets, which each have a single address space expressable in CIDR notation that must be within that defined by its parent vnet.
+Network resources always exist within a subnet, rather than the parent vnet itself.

 ```bash
 # azure network vnet subnet create <resource-group-name> <vnet-name> <subnet-name>